-As mortise locks were phased out with the material changes of furniture and house construction, the company turned their focus on padlocks.
+As mortise locks were phased out with the material changes of furniture and house construction, the company turned its focus on padlocks.

 In 1939, as the Second World War began to cause turmoil in Europe, Squire was hired by the British Army to engineer metal guns and torpedo parts.
 This allowed Squire to improve their machinery and develop talented metalworkers.

-In 1963, the company launched their first bike locks and have continued to improve these locks.
+In 1963, the company launched its first bike locks and has continued to improve these locks.
 We are excited to explore advancements in this field and explore their modern inigma™ locks and their use of Bluetooth technology within their tough bike locks.

 Locker rooms rejoiced when Squire developed the world’s first heavy-duty combination padlock called the CP1 in 1988 following the launch of their HS4 Bronze high-security padlock.
 This lock has kept dirty gym clothes safe for the past 34 years.

 In the 1990s, the flagship Stronghold® CEN grade padlock was released and has since gone through steady improvements over the years.
 The Stronghold® lock has been continually developed and strengthened to its present-day dual-core, closed shackle design.

 Squire Locks further improved its CP combination lock line of products into a bestseller during the early 2000s.